Choosing Clear or Clever Copy For Your Website

 English is hard.
 It’s full of exceptions and rules that are defined by their exceptions.
 There are several hundred thousand English words, many of which sound alike or are spelled the same way.
 Commas and apostrophes have precise purposes, but they stick out (or change your meaning entirely) when they’re in the wrong place.

-But I’ve seen that there there are a million ways to put your idea into words.
+But I’ve seen that there are a million ways to put your idea into words.
 So whether you’re writing for your website or a caption for a post on social media, it can be easy to second-guess what you’re writing.
 And, even more, it can be hard to figure out which words are the best ones to use.

 This leads us to the question: does clear or clever copy make a stronger impact on your reader?